 It’s fairly well-known that Moreno’s most famous movie role was in the 1961 movie musical “West Side Story.”
 Nothing new about her “West Side Story” experience is revealed in this documentary that she hasn’t already talked about elsewhere.
 She won an Oscar for Best Supporting Actress for her role as Anita in “West Side Story,” making her the first entertainer of Hispanic ethnicity to win an Oscar.
 She still jokes about how her speech was short because she was so shocked that she won, and she’s been making up for that short speech ever since.

-Moreno is also in director Steven Spielberg’s “West Side Story” remake, which is due out in December 2021, although that could change if the COVID-19 pandemic continues to push back the movie’s release date.
+Moreno is also in director Steven Spielberg’s “West Side Story” remake, which is due out in December 2021.
 Details about her role in the movie have not yet been revealed as of this writing, but she plays a character named Valentina.
 The documentary has brief footage of her walking onto the set of the “West Side Story” remake, with Spielberg making a quick cameo.

 Moreno’s traumatic experiences with sexual assault and sexual harassment aren’t glossed over in the documentary.
 Just like she’s done in other interviews and in her memoir, she talks about being raped in her 20s by her agent at the time.
 (Moreno does not name him.)
 She says she continued to work with him because he was the only agent she knew at the time who would represent a Latina performer.
 Moreno says that rape experience also fueled a lot of realistic anger when her “West Side Story” character Anita successfully fought off a gang of male attackers.